AshvinHandoo/Bionic-Lab-Projects/astrocyte-alertness-analysis-pipeline/README.md

 - Correlation analysis and event-detection patterns
 - Modular, well-documented code meant for **data science** roles

-This repository uses a small **synthetic dataset** (generated on-the-fly) so reviewers can run the code without access to the original lab data.

 ---

 ## 🧩 Project Structure